-Education For Boys And Girls, in colonial days, "the tutor or governess had more authority over their students than teachers do today.
+The schoolhouse.
+According to Education For Boys And Girls, in colonial days, "the tutor or governess had more authority over their students than teachers do today.
 They could spank or whip the students or sit them in the corner if they misbehaved.
 When a student talked too much, the tutor placed a whispering stick in the talkative student's mouth.
 This stick, held in place with a band of cloth, prevented any further talking.
 Tutors sometimes used dunce caps and nose pinchers to keep students in line."
-If you would like to give your students more of an idea what life was like in a colonial classroom, use these resources:

 History.
 You might also invite your students to study a Time Line showing some of the laws and other milestones of American education that occurred during the 17th century.
 Encourage older students to extend the timeline to the present time.

 This section of A Hypertext on American History is concerned with schooling and culture during the colonial period.